 How much does pet insurance for dogs cost?

 Dog insurance costs an average of $53 monthly or $639 annually, based on MoneyGeek's analysis of quotes for a 6-year-old Labrador Retriever with a $500 deductible, $5,000 annual limit and 80% reimbursement rate.
-However, your actual cost varies based on your dog's breed, age, location and chosen coverage levels.
+Your actual cost varies based on your dog's breed, age, location and chosen coverage levels.

 Does pet insurance cover pre-existing conditions for dogs?

-Most pet insurers permanently exclude pre-existing conditions, which are any illnesses or injuries that developed before coverage starts.
-That said, AKC covers both curable and incurable pre-existing conditions after 12 months of continuous coverage.
-Meanwhile, Rainwalk covers curable conditions if your dog remains symptom-free for 180 consecutive days.
+Most pet insurers permanently exclude pre-existing conditions, meaning any illness or injury that appeared before coverage began.
+However, AKC makes an exception by covering both curable and incurable conditions after 12 months of continuous coverage.
+Rainwalk also offers coverage for curable conditions once your dog has been symptom-free for 180 days.

 How long does it take to get reimbursed for dog insurance claims?